 Wendy Gaudin (Educator, Xavier University) will lead participants in exploration of the ethics and practical skills needed for taking oral histories, and Last Call organizers will lead a transcription workshop.
 This intergenerational workshop series is open to 10 individuals ages 16 and up.
 All participants will be paid $250 after completing one interview and transcription outside of the workshop time.

-Free Feral (Producer, Last Call podacst) and Lain Kaplin Levinson (Tripod New Orleans, WWNO) will teach participants basic audio editing and podcast creation.
-Participants will create 2-5 minute stories that may be featured on a special season of the Last Call podcast.
-This intergenerational workshop is open to 10 individuals ages 16 and up.
+Free Feral (Producer, Last Call podcast) and Laine Kaplan-Levenson (Tripod New Orleans, WWNO) will teach participants basic audio editing and podcast creation.
+Participants will receive oral history audio which they will listen to and select their story before the workshop on October 21.
+Throughout the weekend, students will learn to craft these stories into radio pieces that may be featured on a special season of the Last Call podcast.
+This multigenerational workshop is open to 10 individuals ages 16 and up.
+Participants will receive a stipend of up to $250 once their piece is completed.